Zeyu-Li/pdf_merger/README.md

 For Windows:
     python pdf.py

-The output will be output_pdf.py
+The output will be output_pdf.pdf

 ## Licence